Top Production Mistakes: Part 2

 Mono Compatibility

-With regards to other widening techniques like pseudo-stereo or mid-side processing, you should take extra care as these can also create asymmetrical stereo images.
-Also, these techniques often reduce mono compatibility, which will affect the mix in a live setting (club systems are always mono).
+Regarding other widening techniques like pseudo-stereo or mid-side processing, you should take extra care as these can create asymmetrical stereo images.
+Also, these techniques often reduce mono compatibility, affecting the mix in a live setting (club systems are always mono).
 Summing left and right to check for mono compatibility is a critical task for any mixing engineer.
-A mix that sounds good in mono will naturally sound better and wider in a stereo setting.
-Not the other way around.
+A mix that sounds good in mono will naturally sound better and broader in a stereo setting.
+It's not the other way around.

-Here is an example of two wide stereo sounds being played in mono.
+Here is an example of two expansive stereo sounds being played in mono.
 The first example is how a mono-compatible sum sounds.
-The second exemplifies the strange distortion that occurs when a sum is not mono compatible.
-Notice how the first example is much “tighter” than the second.
+The second exemplifies the strange distortion when a sum is not mono-compatible.
+Notice how the first example is much "tighter" than the second.
 Its tone is more confident and supported.
-The second example is a little “out-of-focus” in comparison to the first.
+The second example is a little "out-of-focus" compared to the first.